 Why Am I Drawn to Emotionally Unavailable People?

-Emotional Unavailability, Loyalty, Trauma, and Family System Dynamics
+Loyalty, Entanglements, and Family System Dynamics

 Introduction

 Many people repeatedly find themselves attracted to emotionally unavailable partners.
+These relationships may involve people who are:

 • distant